use-inkubator/Ecosystem-Grants/applications/passethub-benchmark-dashboard.md

 - **Costs:** 1,500 USD

 This milestone focuses on polishing and making sure that project is clear enough so (if need it be) it can be handed off to some random developer.
-Ideally by this time the PVM compilation team had the chances to provide feedback the developing team and this week is the opportunity to address the feedback of the PVM team.
+Ideally by this time core user team had the chances to provide feedback.
+This week is a great opportunity to iterate on the dashboard again and address any an expected issues/features that were suggested in the feedback process.

 ## Future Plans